COVID or allergies? Spring weather may make it tough to tell what’s ailing you - NewsBreak

 Allergies affect as many as 60 million people per year in the United States, according to the Centers for Disease Control and Prevention.
 And this allergy season, coronavirus infections are back on the rise, CDC data shows .
 In places like Los Angeles County, public health officials are already warning of a 40% increase in cases.

 “Symptoms of allergies can definitely mimic the symptoms of COVID,” the L.A.
-County Department of Public Health told Nexstar’s KTLA.FDA restricts J&J’s COVID-19 vaccine due to blood clot risk
+County Department of Public Health told Nexstar’s KTLA.This tick could make you allergic to meat

 The two share some symptoms, including cough, fatigue, headaches, tiredness, sore throat, sneezing, and a runny or stuffy nose, according to the CDC.